A3h1nt/Grawler/README.md

 Grawler is a tool written in PHP which comes with a web interface that automates the task of using google dorks, scrapes the results, and stores them in a file.

 ## Grawler is in it's development stage right now, the code will work but you might encounter some bugs, i'll upload the new version once bugs are fixed.
+(Looking for CSS developer to work on the interface, if you are a CSS developer, inbox me at [A3h1nt](https://twitter.com/A3h1nt) )

 ![Algorithm schema](images/grawler1.png)